-At BPM's recommendation, the Joint Committee sunsetted BPM's Diversion Program during the first Sunset Review through SB 1981 [Greene, Statutes of 1998, Chapter 736].
+At BPM's recommendation, the Joint Committee sunsetted BPM's Diversion Program during its first Sunset Review through SB 1981 [Greene, Statutes of 1998, Chapter 736].
 The Board indicated it was not aware of any evidence that state agencies administer drug and alcohol abuse programs more efficiently than the private sector.
 DPMs may enter private programs confidentially on their own, or be required to enroll in one as a result of BPM-imposed discipline when appropriate.
 BPM does not divert impaired doctors from discipline, and, as indicated in our 1997 report, saw no justification for doing so.
-BPM utilizes DCA-MBC service providers and standards substance-abusing probationers.
+BPM utilizes DCA-MBC service providers and standards for substance-abusing probationers.

-- 58. What is the status of the board's implementation of the Consumer Protection Enforcement Initiative (CPEI) regulations? - BPM was the only Board listed in the Committee's Bill Analysis in support of SB 1111.
-SB 1111, the CPEI, and now SB 544 were drafted to extend to all health boards the enforcement enhancements brought to BPM and - 26 MBC by the Presley bills beginning with SB 2375 of 1990, which BPM was the first State agency to support - 27 over strong bureaucratic resistance.
-The emphasis was on physician discipline and that legislation was then 28 amended to delete the allied health boards and committees at their request.
-It never included boards not - 29 affiliated with MBC. - 30 BPM already has the CPEI authorities and, in consultation with DCA legal counsel, has found no new BPM 31 regulations needed.
+58. What is the status of the board's implementation of the Consumer Protection Enforcement Initiative (CPEI) regulations?

+BPM was the only Board listed in the Committee's Bill Analysis in support of SB 1111.
+SB 1111, the CPEI, and now SB 544 were drafted to extend to all health boards the enforcement enhancements brought to BPM and MBC by the Presley bills beginning with SB 2375 of 1990, which BPM was the first State agency to support over strong bureaucratic resistance.
+The emphasis was on physician discipline and that legislation was then amended to delete the allied health boards and committees at their request.
+It never included boards not affiliated with MBC.

+BPM already has the CPEI authorities and, in consultation with DCA legal counsel, has found no new BPM regulations needed.

-- 59. Describe how the board is participating in development of BreEZe and any other secondary IT issues affecting the board. - 35 BPM has provided all information to the BreEZe team.
-It remains eager for implementation, now scheduled 36 now for 2013.
+59. Describe how the board is participating in development of BreEZe and any other secondary IT issues affecting the board.

+BPM has provided all information to the BreEZe team and remains eager for implementation, now scheduled for FY 2012-13.

-DCA advised the Board August 17 that in addition to charging BPM (fund and budget) assessments of \$4,000 in FY 2011-12 followed in succeeding FY's by \$11,000, \$9,000, \$8,000, \$9,000 and \$9,000 consecutively through FY 2016-17 for BreEZe SPR Funding, it projects deducting another \$15,000 annually for Credit Card BCP (BreEZe) beginning in FY 2012-13.
+DCA advised the Board August 17 that--in addition to charging BPM budget and fund assessments of \$4,000 in FY 2011-12 followed in succeeding FYs by \$11,000, \$9,000, \$8,000, \$9,000 and \$9,000 consecutively through FY 2016-17 for BreEZe SPR Funding--it projects deducting another \$15,000 annually for BreEZe credit card convenience fees beginning in FY 2012-13.

-43 This unanticipated \$15,000 annual assessment is problematic.
+This additional \$15,000 annual assessment is problematic.

-1 DCA is assuming a two-percent transaction fee for each online renewal fee payment.
-Whereas the transaction 2 fee for a Registered Nurse, with a \$135 renewal fee, will be \$2.70, the transaction fee for each BPM renewal 3 will be \$18.00 (two percent of the \$900 renewal fee).
+DCA is assuming a two-percent transaction fee on average for each online renewal fee payment.
+Whereas this fee for a Registered Nurse, with a \$140 renewal fee, will be \$2.80, the transaction fee for each DPM renewal will be \$18.00 (two percent of the \$900 renewal fee).

 With fewer than 2,000 licensees, BPM has less than 1,000 renewals each year.
 DCA assumes 80 percent will renewal online via a credit card, i.e., 833 online renewals annually, times \$900, times two percent.
-That calculation results in the \$15,000 that DCA projects deducting from BPM's budget annually. \$15,000 stands out as difficult to justify for 833 convenience fees, given that BPM has the highest renewal fee and one of the smallest budgets in DCA.
+That calculation results in the \$15,000 that DCA projects deducting from BPM's budget annually.
+The \$15,000 amount stands out as difficult to justify for only 833 renewals.

-11 For two decades, BPM has kept its fund in the black by under-spending budget and returning money to its fund 12 for future use.
+BPM has the highest professional renewal fee and one of the smallest budgets and funds in DCA.
+For two decades, BPM has kept its fund in the black by careful, thrifty under-spending of budget and returning money to its fund for future use.
 BPM has kept its fund solvent by cutting expenditures for 20 years, developing a lean operation with minimum staff.

-15 Given the small size of BPM's budget, and the potential volatility of enforcement costs, this budget flexibility 16 has been and remains instrumental.
+Given the small size of BPM's budget, and the potential volatility of enforcement costs, this budget flexibility remains instrumental.